-With the marketing environment getting more complex, it can be confusing for a Realtor to know where and how to generate real estate leads that convert.
-Luckily, we’re here to help.
-We put together this guide with the top 41 real estate lead generation ideas to help you narrow down the options and ensure your hard earned marketing dollars get an unbeatable return on investment (ROI).
+With marketing getting more complex, it can be confusing for real estate agents to maximize lead generation and get real estate leads that convert.
+To help, we compiled the top 43 real estate lead generation ideas using social media, software, and more.
+This ensures your hard-earned marketing dollars get the best return on investment (ROI).

-According to the National Association of Realtors, 92 percent of buyers use the Internet to house hunt.
+According to the National Association of Realtors (NAR), 92% of homebuyers use the internet to house hunt.
 With more than 160 million visitors per month, Zillow is the largest real estate website and the best place to establish your real estate business online.

 If you’re already on Zillow and want to get even more leads, try Zillow Premier Agent, Zillow’s advertising platform that lets you advertise on local Zillow and Trulia listings.
 We estimate that for every $1 you spend, you’ll earn $2.60 in commissions.
 Click here to find rates in your area.

-LinkedIn is not only a great tool for networking but an incredible place to generate new leads for your real estate brokerage.
-For that reason, it’s important to maximize your agency’s LinkedIn presence by creating a unique, professional and informative profile.
-If you want to generate maximum leads through LinkedIn, you should also use the platform’s advanced search tool to identify promising contacts in your market, engage with groups and share valuable content.
+LinkedIn is not only a great tool for networking but also an incredible place to generate new leads for your real estate brokerage.
+In this article from Realtyna, you get everything you need to generate leads on LinkedIn.
+For example, it’s important to maximize your agency’s LinkedIn presence by creating a unique, professional, and informative profile.
+If you want to generate maximum leads through LinkedIn, you should also use the platform’s advanced search tool to identify promising contacts in your market, engage with groups, and share valuable content.

 Phil Gerdes, Agent, Christie’s International

-My go-to lead source is contacting expired and withdrawn listings as well as for sale by owners (FSBOs).
+My go-to lead source is to contact expired and withdrawn listings as well as for sale by owner (FSBO) listings.
 Some agents frown on making these calls.
 Others are just too scared to dial.
 We dominate this lead source and can attribute much of our success this year to it.
-I do get yelled at — a lot — I do get hung up on, but the key is to understand the potential client’s disappointment and match it with the same level of intensity, be it low or high, but with recordable, proven solutions.
-In my market, the average days on market for a closed transaction is 52 — mine is 18.
+I do get yelled at — a lot.
+I do get hung up on, but the key is to understand the potential client’s disappointment and match it with the same level of intensity, be it low or high, but with recordable, proven solutions.
+In my market, the average days on market for a closed transaction is 52 while mine is 18.

 Have a real estate website but not sure what the best way is to capture leads?
-This article discusses seven of the best ways to engage customers and capture leads on your website.
+This article from HubSpot discusses seven of the best ways to engage customers and capture leads on your website.
 One great tip is to offer a content upgrade.
-This means offering more exclusive content like an ebook or members area in exchange for contact information.
+This means offering more exclusive content like an e-book or members area in exchange for contact information.

 Did you know some divorce settlements force people to sell their homes?
-In fact, it’s estimated that 61 percent of couples who divorce sell their home as part of the proceedings.
-Generating leads from people going through a divorce requires some finesse.
-Agent strategies range from making friends with divorce attorneys and scouring court records for divorces or quitclaim deeds, to posting targeted ad campaigns on Facebook.
+In fact, it’s estimated that 61% of couples who divorce sell their home as part of the proceedings.
+However, Lori Ballen suggests generating leads from people going through a divorce requires some finesse.
+Agent strategies range from making friends with divorce attorneys and scouring court records for divorces or quitclaim deeds to posting targeted ad campaigns on Facebook.